 Curatolo-Wagemann said changing water temperatures are suspected for the abundance of black sea bass and the migration north of cobia, another species not normally seen around New York waters; fisheries managers are working to see if the catch limits can be adjusted to accommodate.

 But there’s another man-made impact of climate change that fishermen say is impacting them, despite the government’s best intentions.
 The first dozen offshore wind turbines in federal waters are already spinning in deep waters off New England, bringing power to Eastern Long Island.
-Fishermen say that despite claims that the underwater structure of turbines attract fish, working in close quarters to the turbines is hazardous, and as more are installed their fishing grounds are more limited.
+Fishermen say that despite findings that the underwater structure of turbines attract fish, working in close quarters to the turbines is hazardous, and as more are installed their fishing grounds are more limited.

-The Long Island Commercial Fishing Association has been among the region’s most vocal opponents of offshore wind, which is slated to replace fossil fuel plants over the next two decades.
+The Long Island Commercial Fishing Association has been among the region’s most vocal opponents of offshore wind, which is slated to largely replace fossil fuel plants over the next two decades.
 Environmentalists and the state say the switchover to green energy, with wind expected to produce more than 50% of Long Island’s power needs in coming decades, is needed to cut fossil-fuel emissions from the current fleet of mostly natural gas powered plants.
 Fishermen aren’t convinced.
 "They’re putting these things where we fish," said Bonnie Brady, executive director of the association.
 "They’re destroying our livelihood by putting them in areas of incredible diversity and fishing grounds."

 Cutting emissions by adding more wind and solar power to the Long Island grid are only part of the work the state and LIPA say needs to be done as climate change shifts weather patterns, increases local flooding and is tied to more extreme weather events.

-Keeping the lights on becomes more challenging, PSEG said in its report, as "climate change makes extreme weather events such as heat waves, intense precipitation, flooding, and high wind events more frequent and severe."
+Keeping the lights on becomes more challenging, PSEG said in its report, as "climate change makes extreme weather events such as heat waves, intense precipitation, flooding, and high-wind events more frequent and severe."

 The plan proposes the greater use of technology to help monitor problems and trends, and having more equipment on hand to help deal with problems in real time.